dallas-hall/learning-containers-and-orchestration/kubernetes/applications-developer/notes.md

 ## 1.5) k8s Controller Recap

 * These are the brains behind k8s.
-* Controllers are processes that monitor k8s objects and respond to accordingly to events.
+* **Controllers** are processes that monitor k8s objects and respond to accordingly to events.

 ### 1.5.1) Replication Controller

 ![Replicaiton controller](replication-controller.png)

-* Helps us run multiple instances of a single pod in a Cluster.
+* A **ReplicationContoller** helps us run multiple instances of a single pod in a Cluster.
 * It provides high availability by ensuring that the specified number of Pods is running at all times.
 * It provides load balancing and scaling, by creating Pods across Nodes in the Cluster and spans across mutiple Nodes in a Cluster.
 * But it is an older technology being replaced by Replica Set